nainar/web-animations-demos/components/web-animations-js/README.md

 The following example illustrates these rules:

-    var parGroup = new ParGroup([
+    var animationGroup = new AnimationGroup([
-      new SeqGroup([
+      new AnimationSequence([
-        new Animation(..., {duration: 3}),
+        new Animation(..., {duration: 3000}),
-        new Animation(..., {duration: 5, fill: 'both'})
+        new Animation(..., {duration: 5000, fill: 'both'})
-      ], {duration: 6, delay: 3, fill: 'none'}),
+      ], {duration: 6000, delay: 3000, fill: 'none'}),
-      new Animation(..., {duration: 8, fill: 'forward'})
+      new Animation(..., {duration: 8000, fill: 'forward'})
     ], {iterations: 2, fill: 'forward'});

 In this example:

-- The `SeqGroup` has an explicit `duration` of 6 seconds, and so the second child animation will only play for the first 3 of its 5 second duration
+- The `AnimationSequence` has an explicit `duration` of 6 seconds, and so the second child animation will only play for the first 3 of its 5 second duration
-- The `ParGroup` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
+- The `AnimationGroup` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
-- Although `fill: "both"` is specified for the second `Animation` within the `SeqGroup`, the `SeqGroup` itself has a `fill` of "none".
-Hence, as the animation ends right at the end of the `SeqGroup`, the animation will only fill backwards, and only up until the boundary of the `SeqGroup` (i.e. 3 seconds after the start of the `ParGroup`).
+- Although `fill: "both"` is specified for the second `Animation` within the `AnimationSequence`, the `AnimationSequence` itself has a `fill` of "none".
+Hence, as the animation ends right at the end of the `AnimationSequence`, the animation will only fill backwards, and only up until the boundary of the `AnimationSequence` (i.e. 3 seconds after the start of the `AnimationGroup`).
-- The `Animation` inside the `ParGroup` and the `ParGroup` are both `fill: "forward"`.
+- The `Animation` inside the `AnimationGroup` and the `AnimationGroup` are both `fill: "forward"`.
 Therefore the animation will fill forward in two places:
-    - from 8 seconds after the `ParGroup` starts until the second iteration of the `ParGroup` starts (i.e. for 1 second)
+    - from 8 seconds after the `AnimationGroup` starts until the second iteration of the `AnimationGroup` starts (i.e. for 1 second)
-    - from 17 seconds after the `ParGroup` starts, extending forward indefinitely.
+    - from 17 seconds after the `AnimationGroup` starts, extending forward indefinitely.

 ### Playing Animations

-In order to play an `Animation` or `TimingGroup`, a `Player` must be constructed:
+In order to play an `Animation` or `TimingGroup`, an `AnimationPlayer` must be constructed:

     var player = document.timeline.play(myAnimation);

-Players provide complete control the start time and current playback head of their attached animation.
+AnimationPlayers provide complete control the start time and current playback head of their attached animation.
 However, players can't modify any internal details of an animation.

-Players can be used to pause, seek, reverse, or modify the playback rate of an animation.
+AnimationPlayers can be used to pause, seek, reverse, or modify the playback rate of an animation.

 `document.timeline.currentTime` is a timeline's global time.
 It gives the number of seconds since the document fired its load event.